josephWoodland/beer.com/README.md

 Finishing off the search bar with a border on focus and then and making clicking on the area around the icon also make the bar focused rasied some more issues with aligning the content.
 I have worked around it by adding another div element and then adding a top margin to get them aligned.
 I do not feel like this is the most efficiate way to do this.

+-- SVG --

+The SVG images that I made in XD and exported were not able to change the colour of the logo.
+This ment that I just had to re export the SVG icons in the colour that is needed for the webpage.

+--Footer--
+I had alot of trouble with the layout of the footer, when I had built it like in the wireframes it did not look quite right.
+So I redesigned in the coder, which did take longer than it shoudl of done.

 \*\* ----- DEPLOYMENT ------

 \*\* ----- CREDITS -----